Beta Read & Sensitivity Read Services from SRD Editing Services in Orlando, Florida

 Legal and Contract Questions, Refund Policy

 Beta readers and sensitivity readers with SRD Editing Services sign a standard Nondisclosure Agreement (NDA) and freelance editing contract with every client.
-For more about our contract terms, privacy policy, and refund policy, please visit this page.
+For more about the contract terms, privacy policy, and refund policy, please visit this page.

 Steps After Beta Read / Sensitivity Read